babylonhealth/ios-playbook/Cookbook/Proposals/SwiftGenAndLocalization.md

 I would recommend using tagging to mark the deprecated keys in the project.
 Pro: easy Swiftgen implementation
 Con: the downfall of this method is that the number of keys we have in Lokalise would heavily increase (but the keys in our strings files pulled by lokalise_pull might not).

-Proposed solution
-// This section should the answer the how?.

-Impact on existing codebase
-// This section should explain, assuming this proposal is accepted, how much effort it would require for it to be implemented in our codebase.
-Other concerns should be raised, if it's a significant deviation from our stack.

-Alternatives considered
-// This section describes what other approaches were considered and why this one was chosen.